thekitchen-pot/thekitchen-pot/src/content/blog/6-best-ductless-range-hood.md

 So, if you’re deep frying or grilling indoors, go for high suction ductless range hoods with advanced filtration.
 If you’re after a basic unit for light cooking, 250–300 CFM with replaceable charcoal filters should do the trick.

+## **How Efficient is a Ductless Range Hood?**

+Efficiency is where the ductless hood really starts to earn its place.
+It may not vent hot air outside, but when designed properly, it can be surprisingly effective at cleaning your kitchen air.

+Here's a breakdown of how to assess efficiency:

+1. Replacement of filters – Regular maintenance = steady performance
+2. Fan strength vs. filter
+   strength – a strong fan + weak filter = bad performance.
+Balance is key.
+3. Noise – lower noise (in sones) stronger noise/weight usually suggest a more efficient design.
+4. Energy Used-ductless hoods generally use less energy than ducted hoods, and tend to be cheaper and more environmentally friendly.

+Modern designs now include features like:

+* Energy-efficient LED lighting
+* Auto shut-off timers
+* Touch controls with airflow sensors

+Additionally, certain premium models include heat sensors, which automatically change the fan speed when a certain amount of steam or smoke is detected, here is where we can see true efficiency.

+If you mind energy use and air quality, the great news is you can avoid duct work by investing in a ductless hood, but it needs to be a strong filtration system with a compatible fan.

+A ductless hood can be seen as a hybrid car, without as much power as a performance model, but more efficient, less maintenance, and just easier to own.

 ## 6 Best Ductless Range Hoods – Comparison